zeitnot/docker-rails/README.md

 If this works in your scenario, you would apply to the same command in order to create worker instances.

-Once `manager` and `worker` instances are created `ubuntu` user should be added to docker group for every instances such as the following:
+Once `manager` and `worker` instances are created, `ubuntu` user should be added to docker group for every instances such as the following command:

 `$ docker-machine ssh aws-manager "sudo usermod -a -G dokcer $USER"`